Santa Clara County DUI Attorney

 A DUI arrest in Santa Clara County can turn your life upside down in a matter of hours.
 You may be taken into custody, have your driver’s license confiscated, and face criminal charges that carry jail time, steep fines, and a criminal record.
 For many, this is their first experience with the criminal justice system, and the uncertainty can be overwhelming.
 You might be wondering how this will affect your job, your family, and your future.

 The consequences of a DUI conviction extend far beyond the courtroom.
 It can impact your freedom, finances, and ability to drive, while creating long-term challenges in employment and personal relationships.
 Acting quickly to secure legal representation is essential to limit the damage and explore every possible defense strategy.
 Mayr Law Firm PC provides the focused, determined advocacy needed to address DUI cases head-on.
-If you are facing DUI charges in Santa Clara County, call 408-403-5997 to speak with our attorney and begin planning your defense.

 The Types of DUI Charges in Santa Clara County